liliana-sanfilippo/author-name-parser/README.md

 Planning can be seen in the [Wiki](https://github.com/liliana-sanfilippo/author-name-parser/wiki).
 The wiki also contains a [troubleshooting guide](https://github.com/liliana-sanfilippo/author-name-parser/wiki/Troubleshooting) that will be expanded as errors and problems occur.

-Plan: to develop it into a full webpack parser.

 ## Features

 ### Grammar